 After seeing the results of a 2011 feasibility study, the Army shelved the APRT and ACRT in 2012 and ordered a comprehensive study of Army Physical Readiness testing to includes (1) systematic literature review, (2) linking fitness and functional tests to soldering tasks, and (3) validating the test against soldiering tasks.
 Primary study is due to be completed in early 2015.

-Part of this study is to determine what is required for warrior tasks, battle drills and common soldier tasks.
+Part of this study is to determine what is required for warrior tasks, battle drills, and common soldier tasks.
 The aim of the study is to determine what it takes physically to perform the tasks troops do every day.
 Research includes an experiment on 500 soldiers studying how they perform combat tasks.

-Study is expected to influence the creation of a physical aptitude test, or a series of tests, that could drastically alter how soldiers are assigned jobs.
+The study is expected to influence the creation of a physical aptitude test, or a series of tests, that could drastically alter how soldiers are assigned jobs.

 2015 Training and Doctrine Command (TRADOC) scheduled to brief senior Army leaders on the results of the study begun in 2011 to replace the APFT.